About the Evotec-Sanofi-Alliance in Diabetes (“TargetBCD”)

-Beta cells play a key role in the pathogenesis of diabetes, a condition which currently affects 425 million people worldwide.
-Beta cells reside in clusters of hormone producing cells ("islets") within the pancreas.
+Beta cells play a key role in the pathogenesis of diabetes.
+Beta cells reside in clusters of hormone producing cells (“islets”) within the pancreas.
 They respond to elevated blood glucose levels (e.g. after a meal) by secreting the glucose lowering hormone insulin.
-In the type 1 form of diabetes ("T1D"), beta cells are destroyed by the patient's own immune system.
-As a result, T1D patients have to follow a life-long regimen of carefully dosed insulin injections.
-In patients with type 2 diabetes ("T2D"), beta cells are functionally impaired and yet have to work in the presence of metabolic stress and increased work load due to an impaired tissue insulin response.
+In the type 1 form of diabetes (“T1D”), beta cells are destroyed by the patient’s own immune system.
+As a result, T1D patients have to follow a life-long regimen of carefully-dosed insulin injections.
+In patients with type 2 diabetes (“T2D”), beta cells are functionally impaired and yet have to work in the presence of metabolic stress and increased work load due to an impaired tissue insulin response.
 T2D is progressive, and current therapeutic options cannot prevent the deterioration of beta cell function, eventually also creating a need for insulin injections.
-Despite the fact that insulin treatments are important and widely used for people with diabetes, injections represent a burden to patients.
-They cannot fully mimic the normal control of blood glucose levels by normal beta cells, which can result in acute and long-term complications.
-There is an enormous medical need for novel therapeutic options which can restore beta cell mass and thereby reduce or eliminate the need for insulin injections, or which can prevent or reverse the decline in beta cell function in type 2 diabetes.
+Despite the fact that insulin treatments are important and widely used for people with diabetes, they cannot fully mimic the normal control of blood glucose levels by normal beta cells necessary to avoid acute and long-term complications of diabetes.
+There is a critical medical need for novel therapeutic options which can restore beta cell mass and, thereby, reduce or eliminate the need for insulin injections.
+Furthermore, beta cell replacement therapy also has the potential to prevent or reverse the decline in beta cell function in type 2 diabetes.

 FORWARD LOOKING STATEMENTS